WLAN-Pi/.github/profile/README.md

 ## Contributing

-The open-source community is foundational to the WLAN Pi project and which we build upon for the software we code for the WLAN Pi.
-See [contributing] if you want to get involved!
+The open-source community is foundational to the WLAN Pi project and which we code our software upon for the WLAN Pi.
+If you're interested check out [contributing](contributing.md).

 ## Appendix